- Home

 Establishment of an Efficient Delivery

 Home Eco Logistics takes on logistics operations for the Sumitomo Forestry Group with the housing business at the core and also actively puts forward proposals for efficient logistics operations to material manufacturers, housing builders, housing construction companies and building material distributors.
-There are approximately 80 logistics contractors as of December 2022, excluding the Sumitomo Forestry Group.
+There are approximately 110 logistics contractors as of the end of December 2024, excluding the Sumitomo Forestry Group.
 We also provide logistics support through a delivery matching system that directly connects shippers with drivers and carriers via the web, improving the efficiency of delivery request operations and providing emergency delivery services.
-As of December 2022, approximately 180 companies are using this service.
+As of the end of December 2024, approximately 80 companies (approximately 230 on a location basis) are using this service.

 In the future, we will actively strive in cooperative distribution through multiple companies because of insufficient shipment capacity forecast due to a decrease in the amount of new housing construction.